manojkke/GICCafe.API/README.md

-# GIC Assignment - Manoj -  APIs
+# GIC Assignment Backend APIs

 ## Cafe Management Using : .NET 8.0 , MongoDB , XUnit, MediatR for CQRS and DDD